 Improvements:

-- Learning rate warm-up: Consistently improved test performance slightly.
+• Learning rate warm-up: Consistently improved test performance by a small margin.

 Degradations: